leroy-merlin-br/mongolid/README.md

 If you have any questions, feel free to contact us.

-If you any issues, please [report here](https://github.com/leroy-merlin-br/mongolid/issues).
+If you have any issues, please [report here](https://github.com/leroy-merlin-br/mongolid/issues).